 “You ought to see all the theater lighting across the street, and all the marquees went out.
 That’s what we observed first,” she said.

-The outage also hit Madison Square Garden, wherein Jennifer Lopez was appearing Saturday night time.
-Attendees stated the live performance went darkish approximately nine:30 p.M.
-In the middle of Lopez’s fourth music of the nighttime.
-The arena turned into later evacuated.
-And at Penn Station, officials had been the use of backup turbines to maintain the lighting fixtures.
+The outage also hit Madison Square Garden, where Jennifer Lopez appeared Saturday night.
+Attendees stated the live performance went dark at approximately 9:30 p.m., in the middle of Lopez’s fourth song of the night.
+The arena was later evacuated.
+At Penn Station, officials used backup turbines to maintain the lighting fixtures.

 When the lighting fixtures went out early Saturday evening, thousands of humans streamed out of darkened Manhattan homes, crowding Broadway next to bumper-to-bumper traffic amid emergency automobile sirens and honking vehicle horns.